syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/date-time-axis.md

 ## Label format

-The date can be formatted and parsed to all globalize format using [`LabelFormat`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_LabelFormat) property in an axis.
+The date can be formatted and parsed to all globalize format using the [`LabelFormat`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_LabelFormat) property in an axis.

 {% if page.publishingplatform == "aspnet-core" %}